dev-academy-programme/plug-hackfest/segments/python/environment/pipenv.md

 pip install --user pipenv
 ```

+Note: if you are on a mac user then we recommend using homebrew to install pipenv - `brew install pipenv`.

 See [Python Environment Guide](https://docs.python-guide.org/dev/virtualenvs/) for a guide to using pipenv.

 Once you have everything you need you can activate your environment.